 - Communicate potential export control and economic sanctions issues to the export control officer.

-- Work with the Assistant Vice President for Enterprise & Innovation to ensure that technology transfers are compliant with export control and economic sanctions regulations.
+- Work with the associate vice president for enterprise & innovation to ensure that technology transfers are compliant with export control and economic sanctions regulations.

 Export Controls Advisory Committee